elliot-sawyer/silverstripe-linkfield/README.md

 The Title field can also be hidden, which is useful if you intend on using the URL for a link but not the user-configured Title.

-This configuration can be passed into the constructor, or set later using the `` method.
+This configuration can be passed into the constructor, or set later using the `LinkField::setLinkConfig()` method.

 #### Declare only which link types _are_ allowed.
 ```php